paigeruten/pencil-tracer/README.md

 Here we instrument the conditional expression of the while loop.
 This way we can show that the condition is being executed on every iteration, and we can track how the value `x` is being changed.

-If statements, switch statements, and for loops are instrumented similarly.